rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

 At this point, we debugged the scenario which is common for implementations of analytics providers, and learned how to detect potential failures.
 This demo can be extrapolated to other analytics providers, which also use cookies as the state mechanism to implement their capabilities.

-If you are a 3P provider, or if you are checking if the 3P analytics providers on your site are working, then you can map the process outlined in this demo to your scenario.
+If you are a third-party provider, or if you are checking if the third-party analytics providers on your site are working, then you can map the process outlined in this demo to your scenario.

 ## **E-commerce: Cross-domain Shopping Cart**